 - 1. Do and Return Sheets - 2.
-A weekly newsletter sent home with your son/daughter at the end of each week. - 3.
-Classroom newsletters which may include information on classroom activities, projects, upcoming events or items needed as donations for the classroom - 4.
-Brochures or flyers of special events - 5.
+Classroom newsletters which may include information on classroom activities, projects, upcoming events or items needed as donations for the classroom - 3.
+Brochures or flyers of special events - 4.
 Notices will be posted on the school website.
 Teachers can be reached via email through the school website and teacher web pages. www.redlakefalls.k12.mn.us